 Potential Skin Irritants in a Face Wash

 Personal care products that you put on your skin are absorbed directly into your body.
-To limit the amount of chemicals and toxins your body is exposed to always check the label to ensure that the product is free of Synthetic surfactant detergents like Sodium Lauryl Sulfate/Sodium Laureth Sulfate.
-Instead, opt for a sulfate free face cleanser with natural, plant derived surfactants like Decyl Glucoside, Sodium Cocoamphoacetate and Sodium Cocoyl Glutamate.
+To limit the number of chemicals and toxins your body is exposed to, always check the label to ensure that the product is free of Synthetic surfactant detergents like Sodium Lauryl Sulfate/Sodium Laureth Sulfate.
+Instead, opt for a sulfate free face cleanser with natural, plant-derived surfactants like Decyl Glucoside, Sodium Cocoamphoacetate, and Sodium Cocoyl Glutamate.

 Other common harmful and irritating chemicals found in face washes:

 - Parabens are preservatives that can cause allergic reactions and lead to hormonal imbalances.

 - DEA/TEA/MEA is added to cosmetic products to create nice bubbles.
 Those chemicals are known for their hormone-disrupting potential and carcinogenic activity.